roldante05/scaffolding-factory/README.md

 - **Design**: Pick your favorite CSS framework.

 ### 4. Initialize and Run
-Once the scaffolding is complete, navigate to your project folder and run the installation script.
+Once the scaffolding is complete, navigate to your project folder and run the installation script:

-> [!IMPORTANT]
-> The `scripts/install.sh` script is designed to automate the setup for **anyone who clones the repository** (e.g., from GitHub).
-It installs Composer dependencies via Docker, creates the `.env` file, and starts the containers.

 ```bash
 cd my-web-project
 bash scripts/install.sh